Golf Tutorials

 Player's Perspective: Flighting the Ball

 Shinnecock demands mastery of ball flight.
 On a calm day, it’s beautiful and scoreable.
 But when that Long Island wind kicks up, it’s a beast.
 A truly great course demands every single type of shot out of a player.
 To succeed here you absolutely have to be able to hit the ball high to hold greens downwind, while also keeping your shots low and piercing when heading into the gust.
 This is less about swing mechanics and more about adjusting your setup in order to change your ball flight.
-Wider Stance and your Ball position more back in your stance are a great start for being able to start controlling your ball trajectory lower when its into a strong head wind.
+Wider stance and your ball position more back in your stance are a great start for being able to start controlling your ball trajectory lower when it's into a strong headwind.

 7. Oakmont Country Club – Oakmont, Pennsylvania, USA